spuuntries/kekfilter/README.md

 into a `.env`.

 Then, you need to fill in the `.env` with your bot's token and an id of the channel for the bot to log to.

+The `ISPBULLSHIT` can be removed if your ISP doesn't have a fallback page for "DNS record not found" type of errors.

+Afterwards, you can run it like any other node.js project.
+e.g. `node .`

 ## 📜 How to use
 For staff exists 3 commands to modify the behaviour